SimpliAj/saj_testkit/README.md

 - 2step Kit check
 - TÜV (Vehicle Registration)

-In the config.lua you can disable different checks for the Menu when item used
+In the config.lua you can disable optional requirements which you dont use also you can change the Notify System from config.
+(ESX Default Notify + OKOK Notify Integrated)